 How long does it take sperm to reach egg?

-It can take anywhere from minutes to hours for sperm to reach a waiting egg.
+It can take anywhere from minutes to hours for sperm to reach a waiting egg at the fallopian tube.

 Can you get pregnant the same day you conceive?